Maverick Television: Social media

 Maverick has also developed TV content best suited to the uptake of social media.

 Was It Something I Said?, a comedy panel game, was the first TV programme derived solely from a Channel 4 online commission.
 The content for the questions was based around quotations provided to the show by the users of the website Quotables while the game could also be played via Twitter where the questions for the panel were also uploaded for Twitter users to answer without leaving their social media stream.
 Users of the Quotables website could contribute to the content of the panel show while users of Twitter received a scorecard which in turn led to online extras, such as extra videos from host David Mitchell.
 Finally, funny moments from the show were released in GIF form through Tumblr for re-blogging.

 Mahagonny was a project for Sky Arts designed to run alongside the opera run of Rise and Fall of the City of Mahagonny at the Olympia Theatre, Dublin.
 Maverick created a parallel-running storyline with two new characters which unfolded across a range of social media websites and fictional webpages.

-Fresh Meat Unlocked

-Fresh Meat Unlocked and Fresh Meat House were developed to provide additional digital content for fans of the Channel 4 comedy-drama series Fresh Meat.
-Fresh Meat Unlocked provides access to the characters' smartphones in tandem with the narrative developments of the series so as to enhance those storylines.